RetroIndieJosh/renpac/STANDARDS.md

 ## Python

+- files should be ordered: global variables, class definitions, functions, loose script
+    - loose script should be avoided if possible and put in the main() test function
+- every file must have at the end of the file: if __name__ == "__main__": main()
+    - as a consequence, every file must define a main() function
+    - the main() function should test all functionality in the file
+    - as a temporary measure, the main function should print "no tests available" if tests have not been implemented
+    - the main() function should be listed first in the functions section
 - class names are ProperCase
 - all other variables and functions are lower_case_with_underscores
 - always use @staticmethod or @classmethod on relevant functions